fontforge/designwithfontforge.com/en-US/Glossary.md

 An abugida is somewhere in between an alphabet and a syllabary.
 The Indic writing systems are probably the best known abugidas.

-In most abugidas there are independant glyphs for the consonants, and each consonant is implicitly followed by a default vowel sound.
+In most abugidas there are independent glyphs for the consonants, and each consonant is implicitly followed by a default vowel sound.
 All vowels other than the default will be marked by either diacritics or some other modification to the base consonant.

-An abugida differs from a syllabary in that there is a common theme to the the images representing a syllable beginning with a given consonant (that is, the glyph for the consonant), while in a syllabary each syllable is distinct even if two start with a common consonant.
+An abugida differs from a syllabary in that there is a common theme to the images representing a syllable beginning with a given consonant (that is, the glyph for the consonant), while in a syllabary each syllable is distinct even if two start with a common consonant.

 An abugida differs from an abjad in that vowels (other than the default) must be marked in the abugida.